 Mission and History of the College of Arts and Letters

-Our courses enable students to become knowledgeable about the development of science and technology in the past, while acquiring the skills necessary to become proficient both in their use in the present and their creation in the future.
+Our courses enable students to become knowledgeable about the development of science and technology in the past while acquiring the skills necessary to become proficient both in their use in the present and the future.

 This is achieved in the following ways:

 - By educating engineers, technologists, entrepreneurs and scientists in a manner that enables them to become literate, articulate, creative and ethically responsible.

 - By educating humanists and artists to be knowledgeable in the history of and advances in science and technology, so they may become leaders in the fields that encompass them.

 Most important, we emphasize the ways one can bridge the theoretical and practical in productive and meaningful ways.